daos-stack/daos/doc/quickstart.md

 ### Protobuf Compiler

-The DAOS control plane infrastrucure will be using protobuf as the data serialization format for its RPC requests.
+The DAOS control plane infrastructure will be using protobuf as the data serialization format for its RPC requests.
 The DAOS proto files use protobuf 3 syntax which is not supported by the platform protobuf compiler in all cases.
 Not all developers will need to build the proto files into the various source files.
 However if changes are made to the proto files they will need to be regenerated with a protobuf 3.* or higher compiler.
 To setup support for compiling protobuf files download the following precompiled package for Linux and install it somewhere accessible by your PATH variable.

     https://github.com/google/protobuf/releases/download/v3.5.1/protoc-3.5.1-linux-x86_64.zip

 ### Golang dependencies

+The DAOS codebase uses [dep](https://github.com/golang/dep) to manage dependencies in the Go codebase.

+On Fedora 27 and later:

+    dnf install dep

+On Ubuntu 18.04 and later:

+    apt-get install go-dep

+For OSes that don't supply a package: [Installation instructions on Github](https://github.com/golang/dep)

-The utilities/fetch_go_packages.sh script is provided to prep a GOPATH location for DAOS development.
+The utils/fetch_go_packages.sh script is provided to populate and/or update the vendor directory using dep.

-By default scons will look for a GOPATH located under _build.external/go.
-To setup your build GOPATh execute the command below from the top level directory.

-    utils/fetch_go_packages.sh -i .

-Once complete verify the install worked by running the same command with an additional -v flag for verification.

 ### Building DAOS & Dependencies